gdbooks/LegacyOpenGL/Chapter8/resource_real_design.md

 We have two member variables, one is a list of ```TextureInstance```, this is all the textures we are managing, the other is a bool to keep track of weather the manager has been initialized or not.

 We have 6 private helper functions.
 These are private because they will never be used outside of the texture manager class.
+We will talk about them more in detail as we implement each of them.